This is a guest post from Gigi Griffis of gigigriffis.com.

-A few favorite eateries along the way:
+A few favourite eateries along the way:

 The Hotel Oberland restaurant in Lauterbrunnen (where you simply must try the Trucker Rosti)

 Think you’ll need to rent a car to get around Switzerland?
 Think again.
 Dogs are welcome on trains.
-Inside a dog carrier, they’re free to charge.
+Inside a dog carrier, they’re free of charge.
 Out on a leash and they’ll cost you a half-fare (so, half of whatever the train ticket cost is for a human).

 Local buses are similarly dog-friendly in most cities (though it’s always a good idea to check city to city what the rules are) and will carry your fuzziest family member free or cheap.